 Causes MULTINET PING to not display information when packets are received.
+By default, the information is displayed (/NOQUIET).

-/RECORD\ROUTE
+/RECORD ROUTE

 Displays a list of IP routers that the ICMP Echo Request packets traverse.
-This qualifier uses the IP record route option to display a list of IP routers that the ICMP Echo Request packet traverses.
+This qualifier uses the IP record route option to display a list of IP routers that the ICMP echo request packet traverses.
 Not all implementations of IP handle this option correctly, so the use of /RECORD\ROUTE may result in a garbled response.